{ this post without the example published here[1] ; I am not sure whether this also applies if you use an inadmissible heuristic }

 However, this complicates the code.
 I now have two cases instead of one:

-- The node wasn’t already in the priority queue, and has no old cost, and we need to reprioritize the node already in the priority queue.
+- This location was already in the priority queue.
+When the new cost is lower than the old cost, we need to reprioritize the existing node already in the priority queue.
 This is rare and more complicated than an insert.

 This logic can go either in the algorithm code or in the priority queue code.
-I had put it in the algorithm (but in the tutorial I am going to instead put it in the priority queue, because it keeps the algorithm easier to understand).
+I had put it in the algorithm:

 if next not in cost_so_far: cost_so_far[next] = cost_so_far[current] + cost(current, next) came_from[next] = current frontier.insert(next, cost_so_far[next]) elif cost_so_far[current] + cost(current, next) < cost_so_far[next]: cost_so_far[next] = cost_so_far[current] + cost(current, next) came_from[next] = current frontier.reprioritize(next, cost_so_far[next])